shotor/shotor-com/packages/content/blog/using-pihole-private-dns-on-a-private-tailscale-mesh-network/using-pihole-private-dns-on-a-private-tailscale-mesh-network.md

 ## Setting up PiHole

 There are a few ways to setup PiHole.
 In this case I'm running it with Docker on a remote server.
-But this guide also works if you're hosting PiHole differently.
+But this guide also works if you're hosting PiHole directly.
 The important part is to have PiHole accessible on the Tailscale mesh network.
 To do this you can install Tailscale on the server running PiHole, or setup a subnet relay node (see next section).

 First I'm going to create a new Docker bridge network, because I don't want to use port bindings to my host machine.
 This way I can host PiHole on a separate internal IP and use the default port for DNS (53).
 This keeps the application isolated from the host machine.